IddoSadeh/ai-textbook/_sources/prompt-engineering.md

 * P(“sun”) = 0.12
 * P(“planet”) = 0.07

-So the model still explains the **solar system**.
+So the model still explains the **solar system.**

-But if the tokens are too far from known ones, predictions get less reliable.
+But if tokens are too far from known ones, predictions become unreliable.

-### Another quirk
+### Another Quirk: Seahorse Emoji

-**Example:**

 Prompt: *“Does a seahorse emoji exist?”*

-If the model hasn’t learned consistent weights for this case, the token \[seahorse, 355] + \[emoji, 821] may produce contradictory activations: sometimes “yes,” sometimes “no,” sometimes gibberish.

-This happens because the model isn’t a reasoning engine—it’s a prediction machine.
-Outlier prompts push it into areas where its training weights are unstable.
+LLMs often glitch here: they may confidently say “yes,” try to show it, and fail—cycling through horse, fish, or unrelated emojis.
+This happens because LLMs are prediction machines, not reasoning engines.
+Outlier prompts push them into unstable behavior.

+---

 ## Conflicting Instructions

 When a prompt includes contradictions, the model can’t satisfy everything.

 **Example:**
 Prompt: *“Write a summary of Hamlet in one paragraph and exactly two words.”*

-Tokenized instructions: \[summary, 601], \[paragraph, 340], \[two, 405], \[words, 512]
+Tokens: \[summary, 601], \[paragraph, 340], \[two, 405], \[words, 512]

-Weights pull in two different directions:
+Weights pull in two directions:

 * “paragraph” pushes toward generating many tokens.
-* “two words” pushes toward a short answer.
+* “two words” pushes toward brevity.

 The model must choose.
 It might output:

 * *“Tragic prince.”* (obeys “two words”)
-* Or *“Hamlet is a story of revenge and tragedy…”* (obeys “paragraph”).
+* *“Hamlet is a story of revenge and tragedy…”* (obeys “paragraph”).

-Which path it takes depends on how the conflicting instructions interact in the weighted function.
+Which path it takes depends on how the instructions interact in the function.

 ---

 ## Anatomy of a Strong Prompt

-Good prompts avoid conflict and balance five elements:
+Good prompts balance five elements:

 1. **Context** – who/what/where the AI should “be.”
-2. **Task** – what to do.
+2. **Task** – what you want it to do.
 3. **Constraints** – rules (tone, word count, style).
 4. **Output format** – how the response should look.
-5. **Examples** – optional, but powerful.
+5. **Examples** – optional but powerful.

 **Example Prompt:**